 How to protect your UK savings from inflation

-The rising cost of living may have forced you to reign in your spending over recent months, but have you considered the impact of inflation on your savings?
-With inflation still relatively high, it might be time to review your savings and investment strategy.
+The rising cost of living may have forced you to rein in your spending over recent months, but have you considered the impact of inflation on your savings?

 In this article, we look at how inflation works, what it means for you and how high-interest savings accounts and other investment vehicles can help to mitigate the impact of rising prices.